gregdotca/gregdotca/README.md

 This profile only contains a handful of tools and some personal code snippets, and the repositories here aren't very active.
 The bulk of my code contributions are made under separate organizations, such as [DomainMOD](https://github.com/domainmod) and [HomelabAPI](https://github.com/homelabapi/homelabapi).

-For more information about my GitHub projects head on over to [greg.ca/projects/](https://greg.ca/projects/).
+For more information about my GitHub projects, head on over to [greg.ca/projects/](https://greg.ca/projects/).

 Best Regards,